nrwl/nx/docs/shared/using-nx/affected.md

 NX_HEAD=origin/main
 ```

-Typically, you want to set the base SHA not the most recent commit on the `main` branch, but rather that latest commit that successfully passed in CI.
-In other words, in order to be certain that the repo is in a good state, we need to check all the changes that have happened since the last time the repo was in a good state.
+**The recommmended approach is to set the base SHA to the latest successful commit** on the `main` branch.
+This ensures that all changes since the last successful CI run are accounted for.

 Depending on your CI provider this might differ:

 - [Get last successful commit for Azure Pipelines](/ci/recipes/set-up/monorepo-ci-azure#get-the-commit-of-the-last-successful-build)
 - [Get last successful commit for GitHub Actions](/ci/recipes/set-up/monorepo-ci-github-actions#get-the-commit-of-the-last-successful-build)